 1. What is an Acceptable Use Policy?

-An Acceptable Use Policy (henceforward mentioned as “AUP”) is agreement between two or more parties to a computer network community, expressing in writing their intent to adhere to certain standards of behaviour with […]
+An Acceptable Use Policy (henceforward mentioned as “AUP”) is agreement between two or more parties to a computer network community, expressing in writing their intent to adhere to certain standards of behaviour with respect to the proper usage of specific hardware & software […]

 But there’s no Santa Claus.
 I do indeed have a sanity clause, though.